manyworldspod/manyworldspod.github.io/_zines/README.md

 This folder contains a suite of tools that export, format, and ultimately publish zines based on articles posted to the website.
-The zines are printed on A4 paper, [imposed](https://en.wikipedia.org/wiki/Imposition) such that one sheet of paper contains two pages per side.
+The zines are printed on A4 paper, [imposed](https://en.wikipedia.org/wiki/Imposition) such that one sheet of paper contains two pages per side (four total).

 ## Installation